Max-Gulda/Cordic-Math/README.md

 ![My image](img/Screenshot-1.png)

 There is also another define in the cordic-math.h file which is named CORDIC_SPEED_FACTOR.
 If more speed is needed and accuracy is not as important this variable can be changed.
-It's recomended to not change this variable lower than 8 and higher than 15.
+It's recomended to not change this variable lower than 8 or higher than 15.

 ![My image](img/Screenshot-4.png)
 <p align="right">(<a href="#top">back to top</a>)</p>